 Consider placing a top-level exception handler in the main program (external to SPARK) and in each task so that notification of failure can be given.

 6.37 Type-breaking Reinterpretation of Data [AMV]

+6.37.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.37 is mitigated by SPARK.

+There are two unsafe programming techniques allowed by SPARK that can lead to this vulnerability: the use of the generic Unchecked_Conversion function, and the use of the Unchecked_Union aspect on a discriminated, variant record type.

-6.37.1 Applicability to languageSPARK permits the instantiation and use of Unchecked_Conversion as in Ada
+SPARK permits the instantiation and use of Unchecked_Conversion as in Ada, but limits instantiation to types that have the same size (in bits) and the same number of valid values.
+Hence, a call to a legal instantiation of Unchecked_Conversion cannot generate an invalid value in SPARK.

+For example, converting Interfaces.Integer_16 onto Interfaces.Unsigned_16 is permitted, since their ‘Size attribute is 16 in both cases, and both have exactly 216 valid values.
+Conversely, an instantiation of Unchecked_Conversion from Interfaces.Unsigned_8 to Boolean is not permitted, since the ‘Size of the former is 8, while the ‘Size of the latter is 1.

+Unchecked_Union allows a discriminated, variant record type to be directly compatible with a matching declaration of a “union” type in C. A SPARK Analyzer is required to verify that access to fields of an Unchecked_Union object are only legal when the (implicit) discriminant is known because the object is of a constrained subtype.

 Language rules prevent the changing of a discriminant of a variable unless the whole object is written, so reinterpreting an objects components is not possible.
 Record extensions require that the extension components be written or read by subprograms with visibility to the extensions, hence those elements will be correctly interpreted.